open-edge-insights/eii-azure-bridge/README.md

 > **IMPORTANT NOTE:**
 > If you are using TCP communication between VI or VA and the EIS Azure Bridge,
-> modify the `Clients` environmental variable in your `docker-compose.yml` file use
+> then you must modify the `AllowedClients` list under the `Publishers` section
+> of the interfaces configuration of VI or VA to include `EISAzureBridge`.
-> while provisioning EIS to include `EISAzureBridge` so that the connection can be
+> This must be done prior to provisioning to that the proper certificates will
-> encrypted/authenticated.
+> be generated to encrypt/authenticate connections.

 In the Azure IoT ecosystem you can deploy to single-nodes and you can do bulk deployments.
 This section will cover how to deploy the EIS Azure Bridge and